InfiniteEndeavours/Milestone-3-Event-Site/README.md

 7. Enable Automatic Deploys on 'main' branch.
 8. Added the environment variables from local `env.py`file to the 'Config Vars' in Application settings.

+# Testing

+During the project, I have tested using Google Chrome, Firefox and Polypane.
+These helped me trouble shoot styling issues.